Skip to main content

 Tecton Web UI

-The Tecton Web UI allows users to browse, discover, and manage feature pipelines.
+The Tecton Web UI allows users to browse, discover, and manage feature and embedding pipelines.
 In the web UI you can also:

 • Understand lineage